seelangs/seelangs.github.io/index.md

 ### Personal Replies

 Because each message sent to the list address is distributed to all list members, personal messages and replies should not be posted.
 If you wish to reply only to the original sender of a post, make sure your reply is directed to that person and not to the list address (seelangs-l@list.iu.edu).
-If you wish to contact only one subscriber, yet do not know that person’s personal e-mail address, do not use the list address to write to that individual.
+If you wish to contact only one subscriber, yet do not know that person’s personal email address, do not use the list address to write to that individual.
 Instead, make use of the REVIEW seelangs-l command to receive a list of subscribers or write the list owners for assistance.
 (More information on sending commands will be provided below.)

 ### Quoting Text from Original Messages
 Because all posts to SEELANGS are archived, and because even the cloud is finite, subscribers are asked to pay close attention when they reply to messages on the list and quote text.
 Including brief portions of original messages is fine, as long as it’s done to provide context for the reader and is done selectively.
 However, quoting entire original messages within the body of replies, when the original messages are more than just a few lines, is prohibited.
 Not only does it fill up our cloud space with extraneous text, but those list members receiving SEELANGS in DIGEST format are forced to read through the same messages three and four times.